Incognito (Celine Dion album): Accolades

-In 1987, Dion was nominated for the Félix Award for Female Vocalist of the Year and Incognito was nominated in category Pop Album of the Year.
-Jean Roussel won Félix Award for arranging "Comme un cœur froid" and was nominated for two other Félix Awards for producing and engineering "Incognito".
-In 1988, Dion won Félix Award for Female Vocalist of the Year and "Incognito" won in category Most Popular Song of the Year.
-Thanks to the Incognito tournée, Dion also won Félix Award for Best Stage Performance of the Year and was nominated in category Show of the Year.
-Incognito tournée also won Félix Award for Stage Director of the Year and was nominated in category Stage Designer of the Year and Lighting Designer of the Year.
+In 1987, Dion was nominated for the Félix Award for Female Vocalist of the Year, and Incognito was nominated for Pop Album of the Year.
+Jean Roussel won the Félix Award for arranging "Comme un cœur froid" and received two additional nominations for producing and engineering "Incognito".
+In 1988, Dion won the Félix Award for Female Vocalist of the Year, and "Incognito" was named Most Popular Song of the Year.
+Thanks to the Incognito Tour, Dion also received the Félix Award for Best Stage Performance of the Year and was nominated for Show of the Year.
+The tour additionally earned the Félix Award for Stage Director of the Year and received nominations for Stage Designer of the Year, and Lighting Designer of the Year.

-Dion was also nominated for the Juno Award for Most Promising Female Vocalist of the Year in 1987 and Female Vocalist of the Year in 1989.
-She was also nominated for three MetroStar Awards in 1987 (Female Vocalist of the Year, Young Artist of the Year, Female Personality of the Year) and four in 1988 (Female Vocalist of the Year, Young Artist of the Year, Female Personality of the Year, Jury Award), and won MetroStar Award for Young Artist of the Year in 1988.
-Dion's television special titled Spécial Incognito was nominated for six Gémeaux Awards in 1988 and won two for Best Cinematography and Best Lighting.
-Other nominations included Best Direction, Best Production Design, Best Costume Design and Best Makeup/Hair.
+Dion was nominated for the Juno Award for Most Promising Female Vocalist of the Year in 1987 and for Female Vocalist of the Year in 1989.
+She also received three MetroStar Award nominations in 1987 (Female Vocalist of the Year, Young Artist of the Year, Female Personality of the Year) and four in 1988 (Female Vocalist of the Year, Young Artist of the Year, Female Personality of the Year, Jury Award), winning the MetroStar Award for Young Artist of the Year in 1988.
+Dion's television special Spécial Incognito was nominated for six Gémeaux Awards in 1988 and won two, for Best Cinematography and Best Lighting.
+Other nominations included Best Direction, Best Production Design, Best Costume Design, and Best Makeup/Hair.